Your web browser is outdated and may be insecure

 The NMC Code

-Standards of Proficiency for Nurse and Midwife Prescribers (pre-2019).
-Please note that from November 2021 the NMC accepted the Royal Pharmaceutical Society’s Prescribing Competency Framework as their standards of competency for prescribing practice.
+Royal Pharmaceutical Society’s Prescribing Competency Framework as their standards of competency for prescribing practice.
 All approved prescribing programmes must meet the new standards by 1 September 2022.

-Medicines and Healthcare products Regulatory Agency (MHRA) can provide information on legislation and medicines and medical devices
+Medicines and Healthcare products Regulatory Agency (MHRA) can provide information on legislation and medicines and medical devices.

 NICE Medicines and Prescribing Centre provides support for medicines and prescribing.